Max. Leverage

 Is FBS a legit broker?

 FBS is the trading name of the FBS brand which is licensed in various countries by Top-Tier financial regulators under different names, including South Africa.
-The multiple regulations of FBS make them score low on risk and is considered a legit broker for traders in South Africa.
+The multiple regulations of FBS make them a legit broker for traders in South Africa.

 Here are the various jurisdictions in which FBS is authorised: